phukaokub/XDHDS/README.md

-Here's a basic format for the GitHub README for the HDIMS project:

 # HDIMS: Cross-Regional Blockchain-based Healthcare Decentralized Identity Management System

 HDIMS is a secure and decentralized identity management system for healthcare, built on blockchain technology, Ciphertext-Policy Attribute-Based Encryption (CP-ABE), AES encryption, cloud storage, and proxy re-encryption.
 This project aims to provide a robust and privacy-preserving solution for managing and sharing electronic health records (EHRs) across multiple regions and healthcare providers.